Azure/Mission-Critical/docs/design-methodology/Security.md

 - Limit public network access to the absolute minimum required for the application to fulfil its business purpose to reduce the external attack surface.
   - Use [Azure Private Link](https://docs.microsoft.com/azure/private-link/private-endpoint-overview#private-link-resource) to establish [private endpoints](https://docs.microsoft.com/azure/private-link/private-endpoint-overview) for Azure resources which require secure network integration.
   - Use a secure network path and [hosted private build agents](https://docs.microsoft.com/azure/devops/pipelines/agents/agents#install) for CI/CD tooling to deploy and configure Azure resources protected by Azure Private Link.
     - [Microsoft-hosted agents](https://docs.microsoft.com/azure/devops/pipelines/agents/agents#microsoft-hosted-agents) will not be able to directly connect to network integrated resources.

 - Enable [secret scanning](https://github.blog/2020-08-27-secure-at-every-step-putting-devsecops-into-practice-with-code-scanning/) and dependency scanning within the source code repository.

-## Threat Modeling
+## Threat modeling

 Threat modeling provides a risk based approach to security design, using identified potential threats to develop appropriate security mitigations.
 There is ultimately a myriad of possible threats with varying probabilities of occurrence, and in many cases threats can chain in unexpected, unpredictable, and even chaotic ways.
 This complexity and uncertainty is precisely why traditional technology requirement based security approaches are largely unsuitable for mission-critical cloud applications, and unfortunately means that the process of threat modelling for an AlwaysOn application is complex and unyielding.